MyPureCloud/genesys-spark/packages/genesys-spark-components/documentation/migrations/v4/shadows.md

+# Deprecated Shadow Classes

+In V4, we are using Spark tokens and will no longer be exporting the following classes.
+Replace instances of the following classes with the corresponding box-shadow styling.

 | class name     | value                                      |
 | -------------- | ------------------------------------------ |
 | .gux-shadow-10 | box-shadow: 0 0 2px fade(#202937, 16%);    |